 Enter additional comments here to clarify your response for this question or add supporting information.

-HDOT is currently soliciting a vendor to upgrade our current archaic database.
+HDOT is currently working with a vendor to upgrade our current archaic database.
 The new database will take care of the accident data backlog and provide enhanced analyses and reporting capabilities.
 Some of the new analyses tools will incorporate the Highway Safety Manual.
+Additional HSM analyses can be implemented with the development of the new database.